liferay/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/02-web-content/03-designing-uniform-content/02-creating-structured-content/03-configuring-structure-fields.markdown

 ![Figure 2: You can define values for your structure fields and the standard asset metadata fields.](../../../../../../images/structure-default-values.png)

 If you prefer to reset all your structure's default values, you can select the *Reset Values* button.
-This will reset all values for the structure's fields and all properties shown in the right panel.
+This resets all values for the structure's fields and all properties shown in the right panel.

 | **Note:** The *Reset Values* button is available for Liferay Portal 7.2 GA2+